-Recently, my friend John asked “What is performance-based self-esteem?”.
-I am pretty sure he knows inside what it is, but recalling his own beginnings in this journey, John recalled how easy it was to not see this pattern in his own life and wanted me to make a video for men experiencing like similar to how both he and I had.
+Recently, my friend John asked, “What is performance-based self-esteem?”.
+I am sure he knows inside what it is but recalling his own beginnings in this journey, John recalled how easy it was to not see this pattern in his own life and wanted me to make a video for men experiencing similar to how both he and I had.

 How’s my self-esteem doing today?

 If I’m living this way, I treat the experience of self-worth as though it were an investment into a mutual fund.
 I make some sort of initial deposit followed by continual deposits in the form of things I think add to my value.
 Then I start to watch the market to see how well it’s performing.

 That “market” is usually a combination of the approval and validation of self and others.
 Like any market fund, in the value goes up and down and up and down based on whatever drives that market.
 It’s an endless anxiety-provoking, insecurity-inducing mess.
 Every day brings with it a new sense of value and significance.

 Such a view will eventually lead to some sense of bankruptcy or at the very least, an anxiety-filled life.
 There is no rest in such an approach.